pbierkortte/orbeat-time/README.md

 The encoding process involves the following steps:

-0. Calculate the Unix timestamp in milliseconds
+0. Get Unix timestamp in milliseconds
-1. Apply Caesar epoch offset and Prime Meridian adjustments
+1. Add Caesar epoch offset and Prime Meridian adjustment
-2. Convert the milliseconds to fractional days since Caesar's death
+2. Convert to fractional days since Caesar
-3. Calculate years using 365.25 days per year
+3. Extract years via division by 365.25
-4. Calculate day within year, then week within year (÷8) and day within 8-day week
+4. Calculate week and day within 8-day cycle
-5. Calculate fractional day component (x4096 for octal precision)
+5. Extract fractional part for sub-day precision
-6. Format all components in octal with proper digit counts
+6. Convert each component to octal
-7. Combine, reverse, and truncate to 8 characters
+7. Concatenate, reverse, truncate to 8 chars

 ## Example